Immersion in Water

 With self-discovery, independent decision making and responsibility for personal actions builds confidence.
 Some time during these years the person is judged to have "come of age".

-"Of age" thinking is held by societies and philosophies.
-In New Zealand some "of age" things, such as marriage and qualifying for a driving licence are laid down legally.
+This "of age" thinking in New Zealand includes such things as marriage and qualifying for a driving licence, both are laid down legally.

 As with a few other New Testament words, "baptise" and "baptism" are given meanings that differ from their plain translations.